Aoraki / Mount Cook

-Aoraki / Mount Cook (Note: The official name, as set by the Ngāi Tahu Claims Settlement Act 1998 is Aoraki/Mount Cook.
+Aoraki / Mount Cook (Note: /en/; /mi/) (Note: The official name, as set by the Ngāi Tahu Claims Settlement Act 1998 is Aoraki/Mount Cook.
 Both names, Aoraki and Mount Cook are commonly used, and the mountain is also called Aoraki Mount Cook, with punctuation between the names varying or omitted entirely in non-official use.) is the highest mountain in New Zealand.
 Its height, as of 2014, is listed as 3724 m.
 It is situated in the Southern Alps, the mountain range that runs the length of the South Island.
 A popular tourist destination, it is also a favourite challenge for mountaineers.
 Aoraki / Mount Cook consists of three summits: from south to north, the Low Peak (3593 m), the Middle Peak (3717 m) and the High Peak.
 The summits lie slightly south and east of the main divide of the Southern Alps, with the Tasman Glacier to the east and the Hooker Glacier to the southwest.
 Mount Cook is ranked 10th in the world by topographic isolation.

 Location

 The mountain is in the Aoraki / Mount Cook National Park, in the Canterbury Region.
 The park was established in 1953 and along with Westland Tai Poutini National Park, Mount Aspiring National Park and Fiordland National Park forms one of the UNESCO World Heritage Sites.
 The park contains more than 140 peaks standing over 2000 m and 72 named glaciers, which cover 40 percent of its 700 km2.

 The peak is located at the northern end of the Mount Cook Range, where it meets with the main spine of the Main Divide, forming a massif between the Hooker Valley to the southwest and the Tasman Valley east of the mountain.
 These two valleys provide the closest easily accessible view points of Aoraki / Mount Cook.
 A lookout point at the end of the Hooker Valley Track located only 10 km from the peak has views of the entire mountainside.

 The settlement of Mount Cook Village, also referred to as "Aoraki / Mount Cook", is a tourist centre and base camp for the mountain.
 It is 7 km from the end of the Tasman Glacier and 15 km south of Aoraki / Mount Cook's summit.

-On clear days, Aoraki / Mount Cook is visible from the West Coast as far north as Greymouth, some 150 km away, and from most of State Highway 80 along Lake Pukaki and State Highway 6 south of Lake Pukaki.
+On clear days, Aoraki / Mount Cook is visible from the West Coast as far north as Te Miko, some 194 km away, and from most of State Highway 80 along Lake Pukaki and State Highway 6 south of Lake Pukaki.
 The near horizontal ridge connecting the mountain's three summits forms a distinctive blocky shape when viewed from an eastern or western direction.

 Another popular view point is from Lake Matheson on the West Coast, described as the "view of views", where on calm days, the peaks of Aoraki / Mount Cook and Mt Tasman are reflected in Lake Matheson.